 CAPITAL COMPARISON METHOD: Under this method, the profit/ loss for a particular period is ascertained by comparing the closing capital with the opening capital.

 Meaning of depreciation

 Depreciation means a fall in the value or quality of an asset.
 The word depreciation is derived from the Latin word “depretium”.
-‘De’ means decline and ‘pretium’ means price. it is the decline in the price or value of the fixed assets.
-Depreciation is described as a permanent, continuing and gradual shrinkage in the value of fixed assets.
+‘De’ means decline and ‘pretium’ means price. it is the decline in the price or value of fixed assets.
+Depreciation is described as a permanent, continuing, and gradual shrinkage in the value of fixed assets.
 It is based on the cost of the asset consumed in a business and not on its market value.

-The depreciation is that part of the original cost of a fixed asset that is consumed during its period of use by the business.
-Thus, the depreciation is the loss of value of a fixed asset arising from use, effluxion of time or obsolescence.
-Depreciation sometimes restricted to fixed tangible assets but in the UK, it also usually includes the amortization of intangible assets.
+Depreciation is that part of the original cost of a fixed asset that is consumed during its period of use by the business.
+Thus, depreciation is the loss of value of a fixed asset arising from use, effluxion of time or obsolescence.
+Depreciation is sometimes restricted to fixed tangible assets but in the UK, it also usually includes the amortization of intangible assets.
 However, the tangible fixed assets lose their value over a period of time as they are used in the business operation and they do not last forever.
-If any amount is received on the sale of the fixed asset is deducted from the cost of it.
+If any amount is received on the sale of the fixed asset is deducted from its cost of it.
 Then the remaining value of the fixed asset is said to have” depreciated value” by that amount over its period of usefulness to the business.

 For example, if a motor vehicle was bought for Rs 100000 and it was sold 5 years later for Rs 10000.
 It means the motor van value has depreciated over the period of its use by Rs 90000.
 Therefore, the depreciation for each year will be estimated while the fixed asset continues to be useful and be charged(debited) to the profit and loss account.
 Since depreciation is treated as a business expense and charged to the profit and loss account, it reduces the net profit of the business and the value of the asset.